 The trickling sensation of fear and anticipation moved slowly through my body in the days leading up to the climb.
-Every thing I had done to this point would not compare in shear scale, where we were headed was in my mind the “Mount Everest of rock walls”.
-Driving into the Yosemite valley I thought back again to the days of my youth, where a wide eyed 12 year old sat in the back of his parents car staring up at the towering El Capitan in amazement… at that point I would have never believed I would one day scale that very wall.
+Every thing I had done to this point would not compare in shear scale, emergency where we were headed was in my mind the “Mount Everest of rock walls”.
+Driving into the Yosemite valley I thought back again to the days of my youth, physician where a wide eyed 12 year old sat in the back of his parents car staring up at the towering El Capitan in amazement… at that point I would have never believed I would one day scale that very wall.

-The team was as follows, Shay and I would swap leads all the way up, Ben Cohen would provide ground support keeping a watchful eye from other various walls in the valley, and the Ukulele would provide morale while we climbed.
+The team was as follows, visit web Shay and I would swap leads all the way up, Ben Cohen would provide ground support keeping a watchful eye from other various walls in the valley, and the Ukulele would provide morale while we climbed.
 The target… the 3000 ft shear granite wall which stood proudly over the surrounding monuments of nature, known by Native Americans as “To-tock-ah-noo-lah” meaning “the Chief”, this was the captain, or… “El Capitan”!
 Once thought of as “the impossible climb” the route has become one of the most well known symbols of “big wall” climbing.
 The first ascent by the visionary Warren Harding et al. entailed 47 days of intense climbing over a period of 18 months, literally into the unknown.
 Now well established, and with modern gear the route would take us just over 3 days, but these three days were to be filled with some of the most mentally and physically grueling experiences of my life, and worst of all, unknown to us the whole thing would be on display for the crowds below via high powered telescopes.

 Exhaustion settled in early on the wall.
 After passing the “Gate Keeper-esq” lower 4 pitches of climbing our tender hands were scorn with the beginning signs of manliness, the hard granite rock polishing away our preconceptions and notions of glory.
 It quickly became clear that our misplaced belief in our climbing physical superiority were absolutely ridiculous in the face of this monster rock.
 Reaching “Dolt tower” at around 6pm the daunting task began to set in.